cew821/yahoo-fantasy-feed/README.md

 # yahoo-fantasy-feed
-Pulling fantasy baseball feed for analysis
+Toy project to automate analysis of my fantasy baseball league.
+Runs cron job to pull FAs and current roster and expose them as JSON at a public URL for downstream analysis.